enzyme-tech/AlphaGenomeServices/README.md

 # AlphaGenome
-This API provides programmatic access to the AlphaGenome model developed by Google DeepMind.
+This API provides access to the AlphaGenome model developed by Google DeepMind.
+For Research-use only